SpongeBob, You're Fired: Reception and controversy

-Since its initial broadcast, "SpongeBob, You're Fired" was infamous for dialogue referencing the Supplemental Nutrition Assistance Program (Food Stamps benefit).
+"SpongeBob, You're Fired" was the subject of a political debate in the media concerning the Supplemental Nutrition Assistance Program (Food Stamps benefit).
 In a scene from the episode, Patrick tries to show SpongeBob "the benefits of being unemployed", to which SpongeBob replies, "Unemployment may be fun for you, but I need to get a job."
 The scene was meant to demonstrate the title character's "eternal optimism and willingness to get back to work...in a way that's still funny and relatable".
-However, some political activists claimed the "notorious line" was a "slam" to the Food Stamps benefit.
-A report by The Hollywood Reporter alleged that the episode may have had a political agenda about the social safety net.
-It added that "It's not the first time SpongeBob has waded into social commentary, though usually when it does, it bugs the right and supports the left."
-The Hollywood Reporter cited the previous episodes "SpongeBob's Last Stand" and "Selling Out" for where "environmentalism is glorified" and "large businesses are demonized".
+However, some political activists claimed the scene was a "slam" to the Food Stamps benefit.
+A report by The Hollywood Reporter alleged that the episode may have had a political agenda about the social safety net, adding that in some episodes, the show's social commentary is typically left-leaning.

-According to various sources, the story line is said to be "symbolic of a harsh economic climate".
-The plot eventually sparked a political debate for its depiction of unemployment.
-Prior to the premiere, the New York Post published an article on the episode.
-Critics accused the author, Andrea Morabito, of attacking "poor people" who rely on government assistance, referring to individuals who rely on food stamps as "mooching off the social services" and applauding SpongeBob for instead quickly returning to "gainful employment".
-Fox News's Heather Nauert of Fox & Friends stated that "the harsh economic climate has hit the underwater community", but "instead of mooching off social services at Bikini Bottom...SpongeBob sets out to return to the work force".
+According to the National Post, the storyline is said to be "symbolic of a harsh economic climate".
+Prior to the premiere, Andrea Morabito of the New York Post published an article on the episode.
+Critics accused the author of attacking "poor people" who rely on government assistance, referring to individuals who rely on food stamps as "mooching off the social services" and applauding SpongeBob for instead quickly returning to "gainful employment".
+Fox News's Heather Nauert of Fox & Friends echoed similar sentiments, adding "the harsh economic climate has hit the underwater community".